 Oakridge

-The neighbourhood of Oakridge can be found in the city of Toronto, Ontario, which is situated in the Greater Toronto Area metropolitan area.
+The neighbourhood of Oakridge is part of the city of Toronto, Ontario, which is situated in the Greater Toronto Area metropolitan area.

 Transportation